Condition expressions¶

 be satisfiable.
 For AND expressions, all children must be satisfiable.
 WITH expressions

-are treated as atomic composites (see below).
+act as atomic composites (see below).

 | Name | Type | Description |